-- At flat, fingers are relaxed and off the cymbals - Slightly curl the wrist inward using your forearm (only move your wrist) - The angles between the cymbals should always match
+- At flat, fingers are relaxed and off the cymbals. - Slightly flatten out the wrist until the cymbal is parallel to your forearm. - Make sure to maintain the 45° angle.
+The angles between the cymbals should always match.

 Prepping for a Crash - Right Arm